-MRI Safety Questionnaire Queensland Government MRI uses very strong magnetic fields that are always on and some objects can pose a serious threat to your safety, or compromise the examination.
+MRI uses very strong magnetic fields that are always on and some objects can pose a serious threat to your safety, or compromise the examination.

 Therefore, this questionnaire is obligatory and all questions must be answered.

 If you have any questions please contact MRI unit.

+UR

+Surname

+Given names

+DOBM/F

-UR Surname Given names DOBM/F Height (cm) Weight (kg)
+Height (cm) Weight (kg)

-Do you have, or have you ever had, any of the following?
-(Please circle Yes or No) Cardiac Pacemaker/Defibrillator/Pacing Wires/Loop Recorder

-Artificial Heart Valves
+Perations on your heart Yes / No

 Cardiac Stents

-Any operations on your brain
+perations on your brain

 Aneurysm clip/coils/shunts

-Any implanted electronic device '
+nplanted electronic device Yes / No

-Ear implant (e.g. Stapes or Cochlear implants)
+Ear implant (e.g. Stapes or Cochlear implants) Yes / No

-Neurostimulator (e.g. Spinal or Deep Brain stimul ator)Yes / No
+Neurostimulator (e.g. Spinal or Deep Brain stimulator)Yes / No Implanted drug infusion pump

-Implanted drug infusion pump
+Implanted drug infusion pumpYes / No

-Shunt (Programmable, VP or Spinal shunt) Yes / No
+Shunt (Programmable, VP or Spinal shunt)Yes / No

-Any vascular implants (e.g. Stent, Coils, Filter, Graft)
+ascular implants (e.g. Stent, Coils, Filter, Graft) Yes / No

-Any other implanted prosthesis or foreign object
+ther implanted prosthesis or foreign object Yes / No

-Joint replacement or artificial limb/s Yes / No
+Joint replacement or artificial limb/sYes / No

-Rods, plates, screws in your bones Yes / No
+Rods, plates, screws in your bonesYes / No

-Bullets or shrapnel injury Yes/ No
+Bullets or shrapnel injuryYes/ No

-Tissue expander Yes / No
+Tissue expanderYes / No

-Have you ever had metal fragments in your eye?
-Yes / No

--